 Do you have a regular or Flex Season Ticket?
 Then you don’t need to pay the Diabolo surcharge for trips to or from Brussels Airport – Zaventem.

 Did you know that Brussels Airport has one of the biggest bus stations in the country?
-More than 900 buses stop here every day.
-The bus station is right in front of the terminal on level 0.
+About 600 buses stop here every day.

 There are several De Lijn bus stops on the airport grounds.
 Travel between these stops is free.
 Need to get from Brucargo to the terminal quickly?
 A ride from building 706 to the terminal takes about 10 minutes.
 Check the schedule via De Lijn’s Route Planner.